 - Bed bugs aren’t just found in beds and bed frames

 Although bed bugs get their name for a reason, they can be found in a variety of odd places including stuffed animals, wheelchairs, airplanes, school buses, purses and even inside bedside lamps.
 Outside of these places, it is also common to see bed bugs living in furniture and cars.
+You can protect your bed by getting a bed bug proof mattress cover.

 - 68% of Pest Professionals say that bedbugs are the hardest pest to get rid of.